 Q1.
 Where did you move to and when?

-I moved back to Ireland last year.
+I moved back to Scotland in April this year.

 Q2.
 How long did you work in Thailand?